 In the basement, there was a gunshot wound over the head that result in blood spatter.
-However, there was also blood spatters arcing on the lower front side of the sofa in front of the body.
+However, there were also blood spatters arcing on the lower front side of the sofa in front of the body.

 These spatters were at a 45° angle to the sofa.
-This clearly states that blood should be directed from the front of the sofa not from the fatal shot from back of the sofa.
+This clearly states that blood should be directed from the front of the sofa not from the fatal shot from the back of the sofa.

 Later, it was revealed that it was flung from Dante’s hand when she tried to shake off blood from her hand.

-Della Sutrious Motive for Killing Dr. Darryl
+Della Dante Sutrious Motive for Killing Dr. Darryl

 There was majorly two possible motive of Della Dante Sutrious: one was the money (most conclusive) and the second was the problem with rejection.

 Dr. Sutorius had a pension plan of $1 million that she was entitled to his wife.
 With time, Dr. Sutorius had a second thoughts about his new marriage.
 He also considering divorce.
 And if he divorced Dante Britain, she only gets a monthly allowance between $1000 to $2000.

 Darryl’s Daughter’s Wedding: Della had a fight with Dr. Sutorius when she knows he was going to take responsibility for her daughter’s wedding.

 Both fought and she state that “you spent too much money on your children“.
 She also went off purchasing, and overdue credit cards so he can’t lean money on his daughter’s wedding.
 She thinks all of his husband’s money was for her.
 She didn’t want to share it.

 Punishment in Dr. Sutrious Killing Case by Della Sutrious